+Why did we need a faux brick accent wall in this kids room space?
+Here is a little back story.
 We hung monkey bars from my daughters ceiling, not even thinking that the wall could be a casualty of this creative idea.
 Needless to say, after a year or so – it happened.
-Someone’s foot went through the wall:
+Someone’s foot went through the wall.

 I knew it needed to be fixed, but I also wanted it to be stronger than before so it wouldn’t happen again.
 I have always wanted a faux brick wall and figured this was a good chance to try it out.
-Follow along with our 60 second DIY Tutorial to watch the transformation, then check out all the details below!
+Check out my 60 second DIY Tutorial to watch the transformation here.

 Here is the large pieces before the cut: